DataRacer11/ProgrammingAssignment2/README.md

 the current environment.
 Below are two functions that are used to create a special object that can cache the inverse of a matrix.

-The First function; makeCacheMatrix: creates a special "matrix" object that can cache its inverse.
+The First Function; makeCacheMatrix: creates a special "matrix" object that can cache its inverse.
-The Second function: cacheSolve: computes the inverse of the special "matrix" returned by makeCacheMatrix.
+The Second Function: cacheSolve: computes the inverse of the special "matrix" returned by makeCacheMatrix.

 If the inverse has already been calculated (and the matrix has not changed), then the cachesolve retrieves the inverse from the cache.

-I have modified and example run for a matrix I have found on GIT HUB from sefakilic on Apr 27, 2014.
+I have run the same sample output in my RStudio console which is referenced on GIT HUB from author sefakilic on Apr 27, 2014.
-This ran with the very same sample output on my console in RStudio.